 Paneer is an ancient cheese and an essential ingredient in Palak Paneer.
 It was invented by accident when the Mongols carried milk on horseback in leather bags, which caused the milk to curdle.
 By the 1500s, and the reign of Akbar, Palak Paneer as we know it is recorded from the Royal recipes of the Mughal (Moghal) empire of northern India.
 The Punjabis are said to have refined this recipe, and this is the style we eat in many Australian restaurants today.

 I have heard of people substituting haloumi when they cannot source paneer.
 However it is easy to make at home, simply bring full cream milk to simmer, add lemon juice and allow it to cool and curdle.
-Strain through muslim cloth, keeping the whey for other dishes.
-Stringing the muslim from a kitchen tap and leaving it to drip overnight forms a good cheese.
+Strain through muslin cloth, keeping the whey for other dishes.
+Stringing the muslin from a kitchen tap and leaving it to drip overnight forms a good cheese.

 I must confess that I have an excellent Indian grocery store nearby, and these days tend to buy my paneer there (as well as some spices, a samosa or two and some Indian sweets).